Complete Hawaii Volcano & Lava Viewing Guide

-No matter how long you plan to stay on the Big Island, you owe it to yourself and your group to make a journey to the southeast section of the island to visit Hawaii Volcanoes National Park, view the lava flows (when they are flowing) and see one of the most volcanically active areas in the world.
+No matter how long you plan to stay on the Big Island, you owe it to yourself and your group to make a journey to the southeast section of the island to visit Hawaii Volcanoes National Park, view the lava (when it is flowing) and see one of the most volcanically active areas in the world.
 A miracle of nature that isn’t easily found elsewhere on planet Earth, Hawaii provides incredible access perfectly suited to exploring an active volcano up close.

 About Hawaii Volcanoes National Park

 Established as the 11th U.S. National Park and the first in a U.S. Territory, the volcanoes present throughout the park’s 320,000+ acres are among the most easily accessible in the world.
 Spanning from sea level to the 13,000 ft. summit of Earth’s largest active volcano in Mauna Loa, the climate in the park varies from severe deserts to lush, dense rainforest environments.

 With over 100 miles of hiking trails that take adventurers through rainforests, deserts, lava tubes, and up close and personal with lava flows (when they are flowing), it’s easy to spend multiple days in Hawaii Volcanoes National Park.
 Guided hikes led by park rangers occur on a daily basis as well as occasional park-sponsored activities and presentations.

 Two campgrounds exist in the park for those who wish to stay overnight and catch an early glimpse of the park at dawn.
 The park is also car-friendly, allowing tourists to explore at their leisure (and with the benefit of air conditioning).
 At the time of writing, most of the Crater Rim drive is closed due to recent volcanic activity, but the Chain of Craters road provides a windy drive past several points of interest and scores of volcanic craters until the road terminates at the ocean.